Nonprofit Law in Israel

 In the State of Israel, there are five primary types of not-for-profit organizations (NPOs), each with different requirements for formation, membership, and public purpose.
 These include:

-Grantors may use GuideStar Israel to search for NPOs registered with the Registrar of Nonprofits.
+Grantors may use GuideStar Israel to search for NPOs registered with the Registrar of Nonprofits except for cooperative societies, which are not listed in the registrar.

 B. Tax Laws

-Tax Exemption - The Income Tax Ordinance grants tax exemptions to organizations that qualify as "public institutions" [Article 9(2)].
-To determine which organizations may be recognized as public institutions, it is important to examine the legal structure and public purposes of the organization as well as the activities in which it is engaged.
-Generally, any activity involving religion, culture, education, science, health, welfare, sport, or any other objective approved by the Minister of Finance constitutes a public purpose.
+Tax Exemption - The Income Tax Ordinance 1961, grants tax exemptions to organizations that qualify as "public institutions" [Article 9(2)].
+To determine which organizations may be recognized as “public institutions”, authorities examine the legal structure and public purposes of the organization as well as the activities in which it is engaged.
+Generally, Article 9(2) states that any activity involving religion, culture, education, science, health, welfare, sport, or any other objective approved by the Minister of Finance constitutes a public purpose.

-Tax Allowance - Tax credits are available for donations to organizations recognized as public institutions by the Income Tax Ordinance [Article 46].
-These tax allowances may not be granted for contributions to a foreign NPO unless the foreign NPO adheres to the Israeli standards for public institutions and is registered in Israel.
-In addition, the Income Tax Authority noted in a September 2015 directive that tax credits may be permitted if the activities of the foreign organization are linked to the State of Israel, including activities for Israeli citizens or in the national interest of Israel, or if the organization carries out activities to address urgent humanitarian situations.
+Tax Allowance - Donors can obtain a tax credit for donations to certified public institutions [Income Tax Ordinance Article 46].
+These tax allowances do not apply to contributions to a foreign NPO unless the foreign NPO adheres to the Israeli standards for public institutions and is registered in Israel. authorities may grant income tax credits for the funding of activities implemented abroad if to the activities benefit the State of Israel, or Israeli citizens.
+Additionally, subject to consultation with the Foreign Ministry, authorities may grant credits for donations to activities abroad that are in the national interest of Israel, or aimed to address urgent humanitarian situations [Tax Authority directive, September 2015].

 II.
 Applicable Laws